v-ninliu/wechat_message_center/README.md

 In saved message record, we use keywords, placeholders to reserve places for the run-time values.

-Tools Used in this Tutorial
+Tools Used in this Project

 1. Spring Boot
 2. Maven